Madrid is a city divided into 21 districts and one of them it is Chamberí district.

 However, you might also be interested in some tips for your first visit to Madrid or a few other places you should not miss on your second visit to Madrid.

-Where to find an apartment in Chamberi | Our Accommodations
+Where to find apartments in Chamberi | Our Accommodations

 If you are looking for a place to stay close to this district, please take a look to our accommodations in Chamartín or Salamanca.

-Since we have different types of apartments, here there is a list of apartments for companies or a list of apartments for students.
+Since we have different types of apartments, here is a list of apartments for companies or a list of apartments for students.